-Today, society expects uninterupted electricity supply.
+Today, society expects uninterrupted electricity supply.
 Not only does a power outage affect your reputation but power generation fires can cost millions of dollars.
 Power generating equipment needs a well thought out fire safety plan as fire presents a significant risk.
-Fire suppresion systems protect many applications in the the power generation industry within special hazard enclosures and in adjacent structures.
+Fire suppression systems protect many applications in the the power generation industry within special hazard enclosures and in adjacent structures.

 Fires happen quickly and may spread fast, destroying critical company assets.
 Even worse, fires endanger workers and first responders.
 Effects are far-reaching and can impact the supply of power to customers, disrupting businesses, and lowering public trust.